HarshadRanganathan/ireland-immigration-board/docs/irp.md

 Send an email to burghquayregoffice@justice.ie stating your emergency.

-All registration offices (Burgh Quay & non-Dublin area) are closed temporarily, to allow for revised public health guidance to be issued.
+In case of no response, directly approach Burgh Quay Office.
+You will have to convince the guards to be able to enter the office.
+Afterwards, you can get your passport back for immediate travel.

-Last Updated: 19-Aug-2020
+Last Updated: 24-Aug-2020

 ### General